HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation.md

 ### Using Helm deployment

+IQ integration in Helm-based deployments can be disabled by removing the IQ service reference from the DX Helm chart configuration.
+This stops HAProxy from routing traffic to the IQ backend services while leaving the `hcl-dx-iq` chart deployment intact.

 To disable IQ in a Helm-based DX deployment, update your custom `values.yaml` file to remove the IQ service configuration.

 #### Steps to disable IQ

 1.  **Update your values.yaml file**

-    Set the `networking.dxIqService` parameter to an empty string in your custom `values.yaml`:
+    Set the `networking.dxIqService` parameter to an empty string in your custom `values.yaml` for the DX deployment chart:

     ```yaml
     networking: